Code-Institute-Submissions/Project-task/README.md

 # Project-task
 Objective of the Project

-The purpose was to build basic task list.
-A user of app can add a task,  delete an already added task and clear all the task on the list.
+The purpose was to build simple task list with the following functionality:

+1) A user of app can add a task and assign a team member and target date.

+2) A user will be able to delete a task

+3) A user will be able to clear all tasks

-The user wil only be able to add a record if all the fields are completed.
-The task will added as a row at the end of the table.
+4) A user will only be able to add tasks when all fields have been completed.

-Tasks:
+5) A user will be able to sort the lists by team member, task and target date.

+What I did:

+1) Created the UI using Html and CSS

+2) Created the following event listeners on the form:

+3) Created

 1) Create an array that will hold all the values of the table.

-2) The first thing we need to do is set up an array where we’ll place the todo list items.
-Each todo item will be an object with three properties: text, a string which holds whatever the user types into the text input, checked, a boolean which helps us know if a task has been marked completed or not, and id, a unique identifier for the item.
+2) Each task item (task item, team member and target date) will be an object with three properties:

+3)